A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models

-\begin{enumerate}[label=(C\arabic*)] \item $\boldsymbol \Sigma$ satisfies $\operatorname{PSRC}(2s, m^0_{2s}, M^0_{2s})$ for some constants $m^0_{2s}$ and $M^0_{2s}$.
+\begin{enumerate}[label=(C\arabic*)] \item $\boldsymbol \Sigma$ satisfies $\operatorname{SRC}(2s, m^0_{2s}, M^0_{2s})$ for some constants $m^0_{2s}$ and $M^0_{2s}$.

+{ The SRC is commonly assumed for the sample covariance matrix in related literature; see, for example, \cite{zhang2008sparsity, huang2018constructive} and \cite{zhu2020polynomial}.
+In this work, we impose the SRC on the population covariance matrix to account for the randomness of the predictors.
+Intuitively, the SRC provides spectral bounds for the diagonal submatrices of the covariance matrix.
+Compared with the irrepresentable condition required for RankLASSO \citep{rejchel2020rank}, {the SRC is easier to interpret and more convenient in practice \citep{zhang2008sparsity}.} A detailed comparison between these two conditions can be found in \cite{zhang2008sparsity}, which also provides two sufficient conditions for the SRC in Propositions 1 and 2.
+For example, the SRC can be implied by a mutual coherence condition.
+The superior performance of RankABESS over RankLASSO under high-correlation settings also demonstrates that RankABESS requires less restrictive assumptions on predictors to achieve exact support recovery in practice (see Section \ref{sec:simulaiton}). }

-The sample version of spectrum restricted condition (SRC) is commonly assumed in the related literature, see \cite{zhang2008sparsity, huang2018constructive, zhu2020polynomial}.
-Intuitively, it gives the spectrum bounds for the diagonal submatrices of the covariance matrix.
-SRC is closely related to the restricted isometry property (RIP) which is known to be less stringent than the irrepresentable condition required for RankLASSO \citep{rejchel2020rank}.
-Here, We modify SRC to a population version so that it can fit our {random predictor} setting.
-Moreover, Condition \ref{cond:src} implies that the spectrum of the off-diagonal submatrices of the covariance matrix can be upper bounded.
+Condition \ref{cond:src} also implies that the spectrum of the off-diagonal submatrices of the covariance matrix can be upper bounded.
 Specifically, let $\nu^0_s$ be the smallest number such that the following inequality holds:

 It follows from Lemma 20 in \cite{huang2018constructive} that $ \nu^0_s \le \max\{1-m^0_{2s}, M^0_{2s}-1\}.$

 \item For some small constant $\delta_s >0$, let $m_s = m_s^0-\delta_s,$ $M_s = M_s^0 + \delta_s$, and $\nu_s = \nu_s^0 + \delta_s$.
 Assume that there exists some $\Delta>0$ such that